hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-the-hpe-greenlake-developer-portal.md

 ## Services:  Discover the HPE GreenLake platform APIs

 Clicking on the second tile (Services), provides you with access to the HPE GreenLake APIs.
 But, as mentioned previously, an API needs a token to be tested.
-Therefore, the very first step described in the documentation n API [here](https://developer.greenlake.hpe.com/docs/greenlake/guides/#generate-or-reset-application-credentials) is to create API client credentials for the HPE GreenLake platform and generate an access token.
+Therefore, the very first step described in the documentation API [here](https://developer.greenlake.hpe.com/docs/greenlake/guides/#generate-or-reset-application-credentials) is to create API client credentials for the HPE GreenLake platform and generate an access token.

 ![](/img/blog-greenlake-dev-portal2.png)